aridjayarecipes/cutesrecipes.web.app/content/post/2168-recipe-of-award-winning-pumpkin-bread.md

 1. Preheat oven to 325º
 1. Grease two loaf pans
 1. In a medium bowl, combine dry ingredients
 1. In a large bowl, beat butter and sugar until just blended.
 Add the eggs one at a time, beating well after each addition.
 Continue beating until light and fluffy.
-Beat in the pumpkin - it will look lumpy, that's ok
+Beat in the pumpkin - it will look lumpy, that&#39;s ok
 1. Add flour mixture and mix on low until combined
 1. Divide batter evenly into prepared pans.
 Bake 65-75 minutes or until tester toothpick comes out clean.
 1. Leave to cool in the pan for 10 minutes, then turn out onto a rack to cool completely.